ratherlargerobot/uriel/README.md

 However, if you want to go deeper, there are numerous opportunities for site-specific customization.

-When a project is created (or if the files go missing), the following files are created under the project root:
+When a project is created, the following files are created under the project
+root:

 - `lib/soju.py`
 - `lib/handlers.py`